SharathRao62/IpLab/README.md

 2) Develop a program to perform linear transformations on an image: Scaling and Rotation

 a)Scaling
+Description:Scaling operation increases/reduces size of an image.

+Program:
 import cv2 import numpy as np

 FILE_NAME = 'flower2.jpg' try: